Heisenberg Symmetry and Collective Modes of One Dimensional Unitary Correlated Fermions: Abstract

 \section{Abstract}

-The weakly bound system of dimers formed in a cold Fermi gas at infinite scattering length reveals an underlying $SU(1,1)$ symmetry, which facilitates an exact map from the interacting to the non-interacting system.
-A systematic treatment of this symmetry for the ground state, is shown to result in a shift of energy proportional to the scaling exponent.
-For the excited states, novel breathing modes at integral values of the harmonic frequency $\omega$ are predicted in one-dimension and consequences for the realization of exclusion statistics are pointed out.
+The correlated fermionic many-particle system, near infinite scattering length, reveals an underlying Heisenberg symmetry in \textit{one} dimension, as compared to an $SO(2,1)$ symmetry in two dimensions.
+This facilitates an exact map from the interacting to the non-interacting system, both with and without a harmonic trap, and explains the short-distance scaling behavior of the wave-function.
+Taking advantage of the phenomenological Calogero-Sutherland-type interaction, motivated by the density functional approach, we connect the ground-state energy shift, to many-body correlation effect.
+For the excited states, modes at integral values of the harmonic frequency $\omega$, are predicted in one dimension, in contrast to the breathing modes with frequency $2\omega$ in two dimensions.